pharo-project/pheps/phep-proposal.md

 ## Semantics

-`<sequence>` is evaluated similarly to a DoIt, with the instance class of the method as the receiver--that is, the receiver is `Object` whether the method is `Object>>foo` or `Object class>>foo`.
+`<sequence>` is compiled and evaluated similarly to a DoIt, with the `methodClass instanceClass` of the containing method as the receiver--that is, the receiver is `Object` whether the method is `Object>>foo` or `Object class>>foo`.
+Or, to put it another way, it is treated similarly to a class-side method.
 The value of the last statement is stored in the method's literal frame, and the expression is treated as a literal with that value.

+Some further notes:
+* In the case of a CTE within a DoIt, the DoIt itself will have been compiled as if it were a method of some class (`UndefinedObject`, in a playground, or the same as the active method, in the debugger), so we still have something to go on.
+* Class variables, shared pools, etc. are also bound as normal.

 CONSIDER: Should the value be made read-only (#isReadOnlyObject: true)?
 Mutating the value of a compile-time expression is obviously a really bad idea, but Dolphin does not do this.
 I don't see it as a major gotcha either way.